Kitty Kelley: Criticism

-Barbara Walters said books like Kelley’s are more focused on salacious rather than factual content.
+Barbara Walters said books like Kelley's are more focused on salacious rather than factual content.
 The New York Times claimed that Kelley "just aims for the jugular."
 Time magazine reported that most journalists believe Kelley "too frequently fails to bring perspective or analysis to the fruits of her reporting and at times lards her work with dollops of questionable inferences and innuendos."
 Joe Klein described Kelley as a "professional sensationalist."

-Michael Crowley of Slate magazine once called Kelley "the consummate gossip monger, a vehicle for all the rumor and innuendo surrounding her illustrious subjects".
-Kelley maintains, "I am an unabashed admirer of transparency and believe in the freedom guaranteed by the First Amendment" and, to that end, her writing is about "moving an icon out of the moonlight and into the sunlight".
+Michael Crowley of Slate magazine once called Kelley "the consummate gossip monger, a vehicle for all the rumor and innuendo surrounding her illustrious subjects."
+Kelley maintains, "I am an unabashed admirer of transparency and believe in the freedom guaranteed by the First Amendment" and, to that end, her writing is about "moving an icon out of the moonlight and into the sunlight."
 Crowley, while conceding that Kelley's books, in particular her Sinatra biography, have revealed core truths not addressed by more sympathetic biographers, has also stated that her investigative methods are questionable, and many of the claims in her books have been falsified, as with her 1990 People magazine story about John F. Kennedy and organized crime boss Sam Giancana, and her Nancy Reagan biography.
 Similar criticism has been leveled at her by Janet Maslin of The New York Times and Joe Klein of Time magazine.

 Other work

-Kelley is on the board of Washington Independent Review of Books, and Reading is Fundamental.
+Kelley is on the board of Washington Independent Review of Books.
 In 2008 she was on the board of Healthy Women.